#1.Calculus Hardcover by Ron Larson

 The Calculus Hardcover is the best calculus book if you want a calculus book that is easy and intuitive to understand while still containing dense material.
 This is the calculus bible and has 1280 pages of materials with plenty of theory and practice problems.

 Calculus is generally studied as an advanced course in high school or university.
 In high school, you often take calculus as an IB or AP program.
 In university, it is just a normal course that usually lasts 2 semesters, with one semester on derivatives and the other on integrals.
 The best calculus book is one that makes it incredibly easy for you to learn.
-It should be well written, intuitive, and takes you step by step through the logic behind the theories.
-Also, it should have a lot of diagrams and be loaded with nice colorful pictures that do a good job in explaining things.
-Remember, a thicker book isn’t necessarily better and often times just bogs you down with details.
+It should be well-written, and intuitive, and takes you step by step through the logic behind the theories.
+Also, it should have a lot of diagrams and be loaded with nice colorful pictures that do a good job of explaining things.
+Remember, a thicker book isn’t necessarily better and oftentimes just bogs you down with details.

 Best Calculus Book

 - #2.Calculus: An Intuitive and Physical Approach

 - #3.Calculus: A Complete Introduction

 - #5.Calculus: Early Transcendentals